What is Corporate Sponsorship?

 Startups are constantly looking to gain visibility, getting their product the brand exposure they believe it deserves.
 For a brand-new startup, finding a corporate sponsor can often seem hard, and sometimes impossible.

 One way into the spotlight is using someone who is already there.
-Researching startups can be a source of inspiration.
+Co-branding can be a source of inspiration.
 It will help to understand what channels work better than others, and what type of sponsors invest in certain branding related activities.

 A small tweak in the approach can align startups with their sponsor.
 Promoting shared values is the key.
 Another winning element is focusing on mutually respected commitments to core target groups or local communities.
 Last but not least is the timing - what can be done simultaneously that will benefit both sides.